MapoMagpie/eh-view-enhance/HELP.md

 ## [Some Unresolved Issues]

 - When using Firefox to open Twitter's homepage in a new tab, then navigating to the user's homepage, the script doesn't activate and requires page refresh.
-- Sometimes the Download function on Twitter doesn't work.
+- Still Firefox, Download function not working on domain:`twitter.com`, firefox will not redirect `twitter.com` to `x.com` when open in new tab, you should use `x.com` instead `twitter.com`.